TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[DB] What is normalization and denormalization
+What is normalization and denormalization
 </summary>
 <br>
 [Answer]